srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The improved pipeline begins tracking the lanes well but goes off later.
+It does a good job of reacquiring the lanes but improvements need to be made to keep the tracking go bad.
+To that end, I started using a weighted average for adding new lanes that helps in reducing drastic changes between each frame.
+This still ends refinement.
+More importantly, outlier elimination also needs some work as the bigger the outlier the higher of an effect it cna have on the weighted average lane positions.
+A better image manipulation to extract the lanes under different road conditions and reflections will help towards that end.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.